roelfie/aws-certified-developer-associate/README-1-Fundamentals-ELB-ASG-EBS.md

 :warning: All LBs have a static host name.
 Do never use the underlying IP address!

-:warning: LBs can scal, but not instantaneously (contact AWS for a "warm up" if needed)
+:warning: LBs can scale, but not instantaneously (contact AWS for a "warm up" if needed)

 :warning: HTTP 503 means either no target, or LB has no more capacity